raganwald/Underscore-Matchers-for-Jasmine/README.md

 Can I install it in other kinds of projects?
 ---

 If you're using Coffeescript, put `underscore_matchers.coffee` in your project.
-If you're using plain Javascript, it should therefore follow that you want to put `underscore_matchers.js` in your project.
+If you're using plain JavaScript, it should therefore follow that you want to put `underscore_matchers.js` in your project.
 You can also put `underscore_matchers_spec.coffee` or `underscore_matchers_spec.js` in your project if you want to see these matchers test themselves.
 It's also handy documentation for how the matchers behave!

 Is it free?
 ---